top of page

 What if I'm interested in the course but anxious about taking it with strangers?

-It's natural to feel anxious about meeting strangers, especially for neurodivergent people.
+It's natural to feel anxious about interacting with strangers, especially for neurodivergent people.
 Dr Kana Grace understands this feeling and reassures you that the course offers not only learning opportunities but also a chance to connect with others who share an interest in neurodivergence, which can be reassuring and even life-changing.

 Am I expected to share my personal experiences in the sessions?